How to Follow Jesus Through the Transition

 “I’m a worship leader.”

+You get it.
+But over the past few years, many of us have found our roles changing rapidly.
+Many of us are not doing the same job that we were doing just a short while ago.
 Some of us have different titles.
 But many of us have just had to transition to the new reality that the job we used to have no longer exists (at least in the same way).
 Priorities have shifted.
-And the realities of ministering during a pandemic have caused us all to have to pivot in some way.
+And the realities of ministering post-pandemic have caused us all to have to pivot in some way.

 For some of us, that was rather easy.
 We’re always up to a new challenge.
 We pivot quickly and without (seemingly) much effort.
 In fact, we embrace the change and see these changes as exciting and as an opportunity to minister in a new way.

 For others of us, change is hard.
-And honestly, this past year has been incredibly difficult.
+And honestly, this past season has been incredibly difficult.
 To some, absolutely devastating.

 And if there’s any way I can help you during this time, please feel free to reach out.
 My email is Todd.Rhoades@ChemistryStaffing.com